Metarhizium acridum: Biological Insecticide

-It has been used to control locusts.
-The international LUBILOSA programme (which developed the product Green Muscle) identified and addressed key technical challenges for exploitation of microbial control agents, including isolate selection, mass production, and delivery systems (formulation and application).
+M. acridum has been used to control locusts and other grasshopper pest species: originally by the international LUBILOSA programme (which developed the product Green Muscle).
+This team identified and addressed key technical challenges for exploitation of microbial control agents, including isolate selection, mass production, and delivery systems (formulation and application).
 Insect control (mortality) depends on factors such as the number of spores applied against the insect host, the formulation and weather conditions.
 Oil-based formulations allow the application of fungal spores under dry conditions, and are compatible with existing ultra-low volume (ULV) application techniques for locust control.

-As of 2012 M. acridum was under consideration by the USDA for release in the Western U.S. for control of native grasshoppers and crickets.
+As of 2012, M. acridum was under consideration by the USDA for release in the Western U.S. for control of native grasshoppers and crickets.